Tail of the Fox

-Teams must check in the morning of the regatta at the boathouse in the basement of the Vanden Heuval Campus Center between 6:15 and 7:30 a.m. to pick up regatta packets, which will include food tickets and bow markers.
+Teams must check in the morning of the regatta at the boathouse in the basement of the Vanden heuval Campus Center between 7:30 and 8:30 a.m. to pick up regatta packets, which will include food tickets and bow markers.
 Coaches or single team representatives must check in for the entire team.
 No crew can launch or compete without the bow number provided in the packet.
 PLEASE, ONLY ONE PERSON CHECKING IN PER TEAM!!!

 - Multiple Entries

 Individuals are encouraged to enter multiple events.
 However, each rower does so at his or her own risk!
-Plan at least one hour between rowers and equipment.
+Plan at least two events between rowers and equipment.
 Notify the dock master of hot seat boats or rowers.
-We will allow hot seating within reason, but be aware that if you can not make it up to the start for your race, you may not be allowed to launch.
-This is only fair to all competitors in a race.
-Please be considerate of them.
+The regatta will not wait for hot seats or anyone who has made a multiple entry.

 - Coaches/Coxswains/Scullers Meeting